pytest-dev/pytest-cov/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐞 Bug report
-about: A problem with how pytest-cov or coverage works.
+about: There a problem with how pytest-cov or coverage works
 ---

 # Summary